kasstac/Test-App/README.md

 ## Running end-to-end tests

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.6.

 ## Further help